Nospoko/midi-internship/README.md

 ## Data Science Tasks

+1. Use matplotlib to create charts.
+2. Do not commit any matplotlib figures - use Pull Requests to describe progress and show charts there.

 ### Performance Metrics

 #### Speed

-1. For a given record, create a chart time vs speed.
+1. For a given record, create a chart of time vs speed.
     - If the record is longer than 120 seconds, use minutes as the time unit.
     - Use "notes played per second" as the speed unit.

 #### Chords

-1. For a given record, create a chart time vs number of chords played.
+1. For a given record, create a chart of time vs number of chords played.
 2. Based on chord detection developed for 1., crate a table with number of occurances of chords.
     - Try to use [chorder](https://github.com/joshuachang2311/chorder) to assign names to detected notes.